jian0084/mad9022-w19/docs/assignments/canvas.md

 You will be creating a webpage that has two canvas elements.
 These two elements will be displaying InfoGraphics that represent the contents of a JSON file that you create.

+Make the Canvas elements responsive so that they are always centered and occupying 90% of the width of the screen, up to a maximum width of 1000px.
+Make sure to maintain an aspect ratio of 4:3.

 The first canvas element should display a Pie Chart of the data.

 The second canvas element should display the data as a line graph, a bar chart, objects with relative size, or some other way you want to display it.
 Be creative.